 - abnormal heart rhythms

-Among mental disorders, eating disorders have the highest death rate.
-The death rate for anorexia is 4 percent.
-It’s often caused by heart or other organ failure.
+Among mental disorders, eating disorders have one of the highest death rates.
+According to the National Institute of Health, the death rate for anorexia is

 Cotton balls aren’t pure cotton, picked off an organically grown plant.
 The fibers are often processed with bleach and other chemicals.
 This processing results in the creation of dioxins.

-While we all consume some dioxins by eating animal products, the level of dioxins consumed in the cotton ball diet is likely much higher.
+While many of us consume some dioxins by eating animal products, the level of dioxins consumed in the cotton ball diet is likely much higher.